Genboo · 进步

 The Mentorship Advantage

 You're not following a tutorial.
-You're shipping research.
+You're working with researchers.

-The first two co-authors of the original ToddlerBot paper serve as Technical Consultants — reviewing student code, simulation designs, and hardware builds.
+Genboo is an authorized education partner of the ToddlerBot project.
+The ToddlerBot's original first two co-authors serve as our Technical Consultants — providing technical guidance on student code, simulation designs, and hardware builds throughout the cohort.

 Genboo engineers as lead mentors